ganastor/htpc-download-box/README.md

 `docker-compose up -d`

 Sonarr web UI listens on port 8989 by default.
-You need to mount your full data directory.
+The full data directoryn needs to be mounted in the container.
 Both the directory where the downloaders will drop the complete files and the end location where the media player will find the processed content.
-By mounting the whole directory, we give sonarr full controll to use atomic (instant) moves between folders as well as hard link functionality to avoid duplication.
+By mounting the whole directory, sonarr gets full control to use atomic (instant) moves between folders as well as hard link functionality to avoid data duplication.
+(Especially handy on setups with limited storage.)

 Check out the [planned paths](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) documentation on the [servarr wiki](https://wiki.servarr.com/) for a more detailed explanation.

-#### Configuration
+#### Configure Sonarr

 Sonarr should be available on `localhost:8989`.
 Go straight to the `Settings` tab.